How To Get Your House Ready To Sell

 2. Find The Right Listing Agent

 A great listing agent is an invaluable asset when you sell your home.
-Listing agents not only handle your listing agreement, they help you create your battle plan to promote and then show and sell your home.
-They’ll also make sure your home doesn’t spend too much time on the market.
+Listing agents not only handle your listing agreement; they also help you create your battle plan to promote and then show and sell your home.
+Additionally, a listing agent will make sure your home doesn’t spend too much time on the market.

 If you need help finding a listing agent, Rocket HomesSM1, 2 can connect you with local agents in your area.
 Agents who work with Rocket Homes have proven success in their local markets and can help you decide the next best steps in the selling process.